 Further Leisure Local Projects

-The support of these Leisure Local projects in this report builds on the support already given to the work at Vernon’s Carus sports club.
+The support of these Leisure Local projects in this report builds on the support already given to the work at Vernon’s Carus Sports Club and Mooch Hoole Community Centre.

 The Council will continue to work across the Borough in identifying further potential projects that take forward the concept Leisure Local and will bring reports to the relevant Cabinet or Council meeting as appropriate.